The Easiest Keto Ravioli You’ll Ever Make (And It’s So Good!)

 2

-Line a baking sheet (or baking sheets) with parchment paper.
-Add the 24 slices of provolone cheese to the baking sheet or sheets (depending on how large your baking sheets are) leaving space in between each piece and set aside.
+Line a baking sheet (or multiple baking sheets) with parchment paper.
+Add the 24 slices of provolone cheese to the baking sheet or sheets (depending on how large your baking sheets are) leaving space in between each piece and setting aside.

 3